ajitsingh98/Data-Science-Interview-Questions-Answers/unsupervised_learning.md

     1. Given the following dataset, can you predict how K-means clustering works on it?
 Explain.
     ![image](img/k_means.png)

+3. What are the limitations of K-means clustering?
+4. How do you initialize the centroids in K-means?
+5. What is the convergence criteria in K-means?
+6. What are some applications of K-means clustering?
+8. Can K-means handle categorical data?
+10. How do you evaluate the quality of K-means clusters?
 7. k-means and GMM are both powerful clustering algorithms.
     1. Compare the two.
     1. When would you choose one over another?